francescolp23/FDS_final_project_2025_EFF/README.md

 )

 Repository for the final project of the course *Fundamentals of Data Science*
-Master’s Degree in Data Science, Sapienza University of Rome (A.Y.
-2024–2025).
+Master’s Degree in Data Science, Sapienza University of Rome.

 ## Project Overview